bbiswal333/bulletinboard/Security/Exercise_22_DeployApplicationRouter.md

 > **Note**: Even though the `approuter` is not "stateless" (as it maps the `SessionID` to the `JWT token`) the amount of `approuter` instances depends on the load on the business application.
 This is possible as Session stickiness is implemented by Cloud Foundry with the `VCAPID` header.
 Using the same header value in the following requests causes the Cloud Foundry router to route those requests to the same (`approuter`) application instance.
 BUT: applications MUST NOT rely on being called by the same `approuter` instance during a session.
 The `approuter` instance could change if the old instance dies and a new instance is created during the recovery procedure.

-## Step 4 Configure the application router
+## Step 4 Configure the Application Router
 Now create in the `src/main/approuter` directory a file named `xs-app.json` with the following content:
 ```
 {